 A prime example is the Great Wildebeest migration of East Africa, undoubtedly the most sought after wildlife spectacle in the world.
+Millions of animals make this crossing including predators and prey so you’re primed to see them in action.
 Just in case an African safari is on your agenda, here are some compelling reasons to make sure that this constantly moving spectacle stays right on top of your bucket list.
 Several best safari holidays in the world offer this experience as part of their itinerary to the African bush.

 THE SHOW IS ALWAYS ON

 If you want to witness the migration you don’t have to worry about a curbed schedule.
 The wildebeest wander throughout the year in a predictable pattern.
 Since the movement is entirely dependent on rainfall, the herds arrive on the Serengeti plains first during November and December.
 They stay here till March and start their great migration north in April.

 By May they move west and around June they collect in high density along the Grumeti river to attempt the first crossing.
 In July and August the wildebeest move through the heart of Serengeti till they reach their stiffest hurdle – the Mara river.

 After many frantic attempts they get across.
 From September, the herds stay in the Mara game reserve right up to October, from where they begin their return journey to the short grass plains of Serengeti to arrive by November.